seph1709/web-donut/README.md

 # A website for our Minimunch donuts
-This is just a project for our class and not intended for a real bussiness.\
+This is just a project for our class and not intended for a real bussiness.
-You may give some love by giving this repo a star. ❤️
 ## About Minimunch 🥯
 Minimunch is the name of a business where you can buy small donuts at a low price.\
 Why is Minimunch different from other donut shops?